Browse over 9,000 car reviews

 Ford has created an all-electric version of its iconic F-150 model.
 Ford has created an all-electric version of its iconic F-150 model.

 If Bob Dylan going electric back in the ’60s caused controversy, wait till you see what happens now that Ford has created an all-electric version of its iconic F-150 model.
-Although unlikely to make it to Australia, the F-150 Lightning will arrive in the US in 2022 with two battery options, Standard and Extended Range, with the latter offering 483km of range and the former 370km.
+Although unlikely to make it to Australia, at least for the time being, the F-150 Lightning arrived in the US in 2022 with two battery options, Standard and Extended Range, with the latter offering 483km of range and the former 370km.

 The future

-With laws making the sale of ICE vehicles illegal in the near-future in some countries, expect everyone from Mitsubishi to Toyota to Land Rover to have electric 4x4s on the market in the coming years.
+With laws making the sale of ICE vehicles illegal in the near-future in some countries as well as Australia’s government finally making moves on emissions, expect everyone from Mitsubishi to Land Rover to have electric 4x4s on the market in the coming years.

 View cars for sale